 Where is the Best Place to Sleep in Orlando Sanford Airport?

-If you want a solid night’s sleep, you might not want to rely on sleeping in Orlando Sanford Airport as your first choice if you have an early morning flight out.
-There are reportedly hundreds of seats past security and upstairs, but they are said to be sagging, ripped and uncomfortable.
+If you want a solid night’s sleep, you should not rely on sleeping in Orlando Sanford Airport as your first choice if you have an early morning flight out.
+There are reportedly hundreds of seats on the airside and upstairs, but they are said to be sagging, ripped and uncomfortable.
 For that reason, many passengers have opted to sleep on the carpeted floor instead.

-As flights don’t run through the night from this airport, if you’ve cleared security but need to stay the night, you will need to re-clear security the next day when security re-opens.
+As flights don’t run through the night from this airport, if you’ve cleared security but need to stay the night, you must return to the landside and re-clear security the next day when security re-opens.

-If you choose to snooze on the floor, we’d suggest bringing a few extra layers with you, as it can get cold inside the terminal.
+If you choose to sleep on the floor, we suggest you have a few extra layers, as it can get cold inside the terminal.
 If possible, you may want to bring a sleep mat to make your floor sleep a bit more comfortable.

 Are There Lounges at Orlando Sanford Airport?